New Haven Water Quality at a Glance

 Water Sources

-- Aquifer Systems: Supplemental water comes from wellfields drawing from Quinnipiac and Mill River Aquifers in Cheshire and Hamden, plus Housatonic River aquifer in Derby and Seymour.
+- Aquifer Systems: Supplemental water comes from three wellfields drawing from Quinnipiac and Mill River Aquifers in Cheshire and Hamden, plus Housatonic River aquifer in Derby and Seymour.

 Advanced Treatment Technology